 The hardness or ‘feel’ of the foam is measured in Newtons and is the easiest characteristic to recognize in the retail market.
 In lay-mans terms, the softer the feel, the lower the hardness, the firmer the feel, the higher the hardness.

 Future Foams supplies a range of rigid foams used in various industries such as sign writing, building and construction.
 We supply polystyrene (EPS and XPS), PIR and rigid polyurethanes.
 These products can be converted to sheets, blocks or profiled shapes.

-EPS (expanded polystyrene) is a closed cell, resilient, lightweight rigid cellular plastics material produced in a range of densities between 10 kg/m3 and 35 kg/M3.
+EPS (expanded polystyrene) is a closed cell, resilient, lightweight rigid cellular plastics material produced in a range of densities between 13 kg/M3 and 35 kg/M3.
 We have a range of grades available.
 SL, M, H or VH grade.

 Closed Cell Foams

 Closed Cell Foams are a closed cell, chemically cross linked (and non cross linked) foam made from polyethylene or ethyl vinyl acetate co-polymers.
 They are made using an extruded or block form method.
 They are made in a range of densities and molecular weights.